In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - Cut the tomatoes in half.

-- Trim the ends from the celery; cut the celery on the diagonal into ¼-inch-thick slices.
+- Cut the celery on the diagonal into ¼-inch-thick slices.

 - Strip the parsley leaves from the stems; coarsely chop the leaves.